Simple Recursion

 • Base Result: The value returned when the base condition is met.

-• Recursive Call: A call to the function itself with smaller arguments.
+• Recursive Call: A call to the function itself with modified arguments that move the computation closer to the base case.

 Example: Sum of Numbers (1 to n)